jorritmusto/DIS18_Projekektarbeit_Gruppe1/README.md

 ### create_initial_items.py

-This task creates the quickstatments for the initial items that are referenced in the following tasks and stores them into data/quickstatements/initial_items.
+This task creates the quickstatements for the initial items that are referenced in the following tasks and stores them into data/quickstatements/initial_items.
 The items are:
 * Transcription Start Site
 * Gene
 * Conditions